CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "Is there a limit to how many analyses (jobs) I can run at the same time in the Discovery Environment?"
+??? question "**Is there a limit to how many analyses (jobs) I can run at the same time in the Discovery Environment?**"

     Only 8 of your analyses will run at the same time.
 You can launch more, but they will not run until some of your analyses have completed.

 ------------------------------------------------------------------------

-??? question "I'm trying to run an analysis, but when I enter an input I can't see my files.
+??? question "**I'm trying to run an analysis, but when I enter an input I can't see my files.
 Why?
-I know they are there."
+I know they are there.**"

     Because the app requires a *folder* as input, not a *file*, the files don't show since they aren't the appropriate inputs for the app.
 The